-STPNOC has established the necessary measures and governing procedures to implement the QAP as described in the QAPD.
-STPNOC is committed to implementing the QAP in all aspects of work that are important to the safety of the nuclear plants as described and to the extent delineated in the QAPD.
-Further, STPNOC ensures through the systematic process described herein that its suppliers of safety-related equipment or services meet the applicable requirements of 10 CFR 50, Appendix B. Senior management is regularly apprised of the adequacy of implementation of the QAP through the audit functions described in Part II, Section 18.
+Duke Energy Corporation has established the necessary measures and governing procedures to implement the QAP as described in the QAPD.
+Duke Energy Corporation is committed to implementing the QAP in all aspects of work that are important to the safety of the nuclear plants as described and to the extent delineated in this QAPD.
+Further, Duke Energy Corporation ensures through the systematic process described herein that its suppliers of safety-related equipment or services meet the applicable requirements of 10 CFR 50, Appendix B. Senior management is regularly apprised of audit results evaluating the adequacy of implementation of the QAPD through the audit functions described in Part II, Section 18.

-The objective of the QAP is to assure that STPNOC's nuclear generating plants are designed, constructed, and operated in accordance with governing regulations and license requirements.
+The objective of the QAPD is to assure that Duke Energy Corporation's nuclear generating plants are designed constructed and operated in accordance with governing regulations and license requirements.
 The program is based on the requirements of ASME NQA-1-1994, "Quality Assurance Requirements for Nuclear Facility Applications," as further described in this document.
-The QAP applies to those quality-related activities that involve the functions of safety-related structures, systems, and components (SSCs) associated with the design, fabrication, construction, and testing of the SSCs of the facility and to the managerial and administrative controls to be used to assure safe operations.
+The QAPD applies to those quality-related activities that involve the functions of safety-related structures, systems, and components (SSCs) associated with the design (excluding Design Certification activities), fabrication, construction and testing of the SSCs of the facility and to the managerial and administrative controls to be used to assure safe operations.
 Examples of COL program safety-related activities include, but are not limited to, site specific engineering related to safety-related SSCs, site geotechnical investigations, site engineering analysis, seismic analysis, and meteorological analysis.
 A list or system that identifies SSCs and activities to which this program applies is maintained at the appropriate facility.
 The Design Certification Document is used as the basis for this list.
-Cost and scheduling functions do not prevent proper implementation of the QAP.
+Cost and scheduling functions do not prevent proper implementation of the QAPD.

-As described in Part III of the QAPD, specific program controls are applied to nonsafety-related SSCs, for which 10 CFR 50, Appendix B, is not applicable, that are significant contributors to plant safety.
+As described in Part III of the QAPD, specific program controls are applied to non-safety-related SSCs, for which 10 CFR 50, Appendix B, is not applicable, that are significant contributors to plant safety.
 The specific program controls consistent with applicable sections of the QAPD are applied to those items in a selected manner, targeted at those characteristics or critical attributes that render the SSC a significant contributor to plant safety.